-The preliminary stormwater management analysis as prepared by CEMCON shows the site will utilize two detention ponds to cumulatively provide 59.4 acre-feet of storage.
-This surpasses the required volume of 56 acre-feet of storage.
+The preliminary stormwater management analysis as prepared by CEMCON shows the site will utilize two detention ponds to cumulatively provide 58.93 acre-feet of storage, this surpasses the required volume of storage.
 Runoff from site will be attenuated in the stormwater management facility located east of new Book Road.
-Discharge from this pond will be less than the permitted rate for both the two year and 100 year events per the Stormwater Ordinance.
+Discharge from this pond will be less than the permitted rate for both the two-year and 100-year events per the Stormwater Ordinance.